Decentralized Entropic Optimal Transport for Distributed Distribution Comparison: Proposed Decentralized Entropic Optimal Transport

-As shown in Algorithm~\ref{Algo-Kernel}, by one-shot communication, each agent obtains the matrices $A$'s from all the agents in the other domain.
-Accordingly, the overall communication complexity is $\mathcal{O}((IM + JN)P)$.
+As shown in Algorithm~\ref{Algo-Kernel}, by one-shot communication, each agent obtains the matrices $\bm{A}$'s from all the agents in the other domain.
+Accordingly, the overall communication complexity is $\mathcal{O}((IM + JN)Q)$.
 Note that, this complexity is independent with the sample dimension $D$, so it is suitable for high-dimensional cases.
-Moreover, even if $P=\mathcal{O}(N)$, the practical communication cost can still be tractable because the matrices $A$'s are binary and can be compressed before communication.
-The precision of the proposed approximation is guaranteed under mild assumptions:
+Moreover, even if $Q=\mathcal{O}(N)$, the practical communication cost can still be tractable because the matrices $\bm{A}$'s are binary and can be compressed before communication.
+Plugging the approximated kernel into~\eqref{eq:sample-eot}, we denote the dual objective using the approximated kernel, i.e., $F_{\varepsilon}(\bm{u},\bm{v};\widehat{\bm{K}},\bm{E})=\sum_{i,j}\frac{e_{ij}}{N_iM_j}f_{\varepsilon}(\bm{u}^{(i)},\bm{v}^{(j)};\widehat{\bm{K}}_{ij})$.
+As shown in Algorithm~\ref{Algo-DEOT}, the proposed DEOT method consists of two steps: $i)$ leveraging a theoretically-guaranteed method to approximate the kernel matrix without the share of raw data and $ii)$ updating the dual variables locally and iteratively in an MRBCD scheme.
+Fig.~\ref{fig:frame} further illustrates our DEOT method in details.